Documentation Index

 - Return to AI Puffer > AI Forms.

-- Edit the form and check the right-side Connected Apps card.
+- Edit the form and check the right-side Connected Apps container.

 - Submit the form on the frontend to test the recipe.